CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: -n, --volume-name=NAME

     This option specifies the name of the volume to be added to a specified database.
 The volume name must follow the file name protocol of the operating system and be a simple one without including the directory path or spaces.
-If the **-n** option is omitted, the name of the volume to be added is configured by the system automatically as "database name_volume identifier."
+    If the **-n** option is omitted, the name of the volume to be added is configured by the system automatically as "database name_volume identifier".
 For example, if the database name is *testdb*, the volume name *testdb_x001* is automatically configured.

     The following example shows how to add a volume for which 256 MB are assigned to the *testdb* database in standalone mode.
 The volume name *testdb_v1* will be created. ::